Updated: Apr 18, 2006

 After epithelial removal, the surface of the cornea must be wiped with a nonfragmenting sponge that has been soaked with balanced sterile saline and then squeezed so it is moist but not saturated.
 During the procedure, focusing properly on the stromal surface and avoiding excessive illumination to allow patient fixation are important.
 A Thornton ring or similar instrument can be used to gently help the patient maintain fixation without distorting the corneal surface.

-Placing a therapeutic contact lens for an average of 3 days is helpful, as well as using a combination of antibiotic/steroid drops.
+Placing a therapeutic contact lens for an average of 3 days (and not uncommonly for up to 5 days) is helpful, and application of a combination of antibiotic/steroid drops is routine.
 Alternatively, a pressure patch following application of an antibiotic/steroid ointment is well tolerated.
-Analgesic and antianxiety oral medications should be used during the first 24 hours postoperatively.
+Analgesic and antianxiety oral medications can be used during the first 24 hours postoperatively.

 Patients should be monitored daily after PRK until the reepithelialization is complete.
 At this time, the therapeutic contact lens can be removed, and the patient can be monitored 1 week later.
 The remaining follow-up interval times can double until the vision stabilizes.

-For excellent patient education resources, visit eMedicine's Eye and Vision Center.
-Also, see eMedicine's patient education article Vision Correction Surgery.
+For excellent patient education resources, visit eMedicineHealth's Eye and Vision Center.
+Also, see eMedicineHealth's patient education article Vision Correction Surgery.

 Complications following PRK include the following: